Addressing ambiguous loss and grief as a health-care provider

-Practical resources to help healthcare professionals understand loss and grief associated with dementia.
+Practical resources to help health-care providers understand loss and grief associated with dementia.

 Hands clasped together in comfort.